Raise the Colours (organisation): Anti-migrant vigilantism

-In November 2025, members of Raise the Colours visited Gravelines, on the northern French coast.
-From there, Bridge filmed content for the organisation's social media pages, in which members of the group waded into the sea, "shouting at migrants boarding dinghies" and "speak[ing] in soundbites about the 'hundreds of thousands of undocumented men' committing 'murders', 'gang rapes' and the 'indigenous white population' being 'replaced in our own country'".
+Historian of the British far-right Nigel Copsey stated that in late 2025, several Raise the Colours members "shifted from symbolic 'flagging' to extra-territorial vigilantism along the Normandy coast".
+In November, members of Raise the Colours visited Gravelines.
+From there, Ryan Bridge filmed content for the organisation's social media pages, in which members of the group waded into the sea, "shouting at migrants boarding dinghies" and "speak[ing] in soundbites about the 'hundreds of thousands of undocumented men' committing 'murders', 'gang rapes' and the 'indigenous white population' being 'replaced in our own country'".

 The group called for volunteers to help with vigilante action against migrants, stating: "Our country is doing nothing.
 Weak government, weaker borders.
 They are doing nothing so we need to make a stand boys".
 This call included reference to "firms", which The i Paper explained is "a phrase that refers to football hooligan groups".
-Other clips "showed two men saying they were taking matters of illegal migration into their own hands and filming themselves stamping on and smashing a small boat’s engine".
+The i Paper reported that the group's recruitment efforts "involve pumping out a high volume of videos filmed in France of their confrontations with those in the Calais camps".
+Other clips "showed two men saying they were taking matters of illegal migration into their own hands and filming themselves stamping on and smashing a small boat's engine".
+Some non-governmental organisations (NGOs) supporting asylum seekers in northern France "say that the dinghies had already been abandoned in sand dunes when Raise the Colours found them".
+Amongst those members of the group that travelled to France with Bridge was Billy Allison.